Features and Traditions

 Children’s Annex

-The Children’s Annex provides on-site before- and after-school care for NSM students in Kindergarten through 5th Grade.
+The Children’s Annex provides on-site before- and after-school care for NSM students in Transitional Kindergarten through 5th Grade.
 Please see the SMFC School District website for more information.